connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 }
 ```

-You can also try adding `editor.defaultFormatter": "esbenp.prettier-vscode"` if Prettier does _not_ appear to be working yet.
+You can also try adding `"editor.defaultFormatter": "esbenp.prettier-vscode"` if Prettier does _not_ appear to be working yet.

 **Checking if your install worked:** Prettier will not format a new file on the first save.
 Additionally, Prettier will only format a file in VS Code if it has been modified in some way since the last save.
 This means that to test the auto-formatting, you may need to: